ouhouhsami/tac6/README.md

 # Options

---browser or -b "firefox" "Google Chrome" "Safari" ...
+--browser or -b to choose the browser which will run the mocha tests "firefox" "Google Chrome" "Safari" ...

 --coverageDir <path the the coverage directory>

 --url default http://0.0.0.0:3000

 --port default to 3000

---manual if set the user should visit a given link to launch mocha tests.
+--manual if set the user should visit a given link to launch mocha tests in your target browser.